 Despite the drop in market values, and even despite a drop in the number of keen buyers in the upper end of the pre-decimal note market, the rarity of the best notes hasn't changed much at all in recent years.

-If you're one of those collectors that demands natural notes only, and insists on your notes being graded conservatively, your job of acquiring assets that will stand the test of time becomes so much harder.
+If you're one of those collectors that demand natural notes only and insists on your notes being graded conservatively, your job of acquiring assets that will stand the test of time becomes so much harder.

 This particular note is just that - absolutely crisp and natural.

 Even if it was a regular R34b (easily the most common note in the entire Australian pre-decimal note series) it'd be fantastic quality.

 The intaglio is raised and the colours are vivid.
 When we remind ourselves that it's a rarer star replacement note, that quality becomes all the more meaningful.

 I often wonder how rare items stay in pristine condition over an extended period of time - it can be just incredible how a valuable note can not be spent, much less preserved in mint condition for half a century!

 Prices of top-quality and blue-chip notes such as this one could well be under-shooting the market at the moment.